Gaggan Anand (pictured) with Rydo Anton

 +66 2 652 1700

-A word on the chef: Kolkata-born Anand is something of a superstar in the food world, as much for his effervescent personality as his boundary-pushing dishes.
-After a life-changing stint in the kitchen at El Bulli, the chef opened his eponymous Bangkok restaurant in 2010, where he has reimagined the notion of ‘progressive Indian cuisine’.
-He has since opened burger and beer restaurant Meatlicious and is launching natural wine bar Wet and tofu restaurant Mihara Tofuten in 2018.
+A word on the chef: Kolkata-born Anand is something of a superstar in the food world, as much for his effervescent personality as his ground-breaking cuisine.
+After a life-changing stint in the kitchen at El Bulli, he opened his eponymous Bangkok restaurant in 2010, where he has reimagined the notion of ‘progressive Indian cuisine’.
+He has since opened burger and beer restaurant Meatlicious, natural wine bar Wet and tofu restaurant Mihara Tofuten.

 On the tasting: The 25-course menu, written entirely in emojis, starts off with a series of rapid-fire snacks including the spherified Yoghurt Explosion, and proceeds through a long sequence of courses including Indian sushi, charcoal prawn Amritsari and uni ice cream in a miniature cone.
 At the end of the meal, guests are presented with a version of a menu that contains the names of the dishes.

 What’s the vibe?
 The restaurant is set in an elegant whitewashed and recently renovated colonial house, tucked away from the mayhem of the city’s busy streets, with a number of different dining spaces.
-Service is relaxed – despite the occasional theatrics created by the use of liquid nitrogen – and the cocktail list is particularly strong.
-Try to bag the table adjacent to a giant window into the kitchen to watch the multi-national brigade show off their alchemy, or sit upstairs at the chef's table in the brand new R&D lab.
+Service is relaxed – despite the occasional theatrics created by the use of liquid nitrogen – and the cocktail list is strong.
+Try to bag the table adjacent to a giant window into the kitchen to watch the multi-national brigade show off their alchemy, or sit upstairs at the chef's table within Gaggan’s R&D lab.